Mikki Noroila, Timon Mikki

 Sculpture – Karelianism trail: Akseli Gallen-Kallela.
 Hannes Aleksi & Antía Sánchez.
 2023.

-Šulkkuset passiot, Thank you – Gallen-Kallela Museum, AV-arkki – Hanna Maria Anttila, AV Music – Eveliina Pitkänen, Farida Albrecht, Diego Bruno, Anu Kaarina Hämäläinen, Vieno Järventausta, Markku Nieminen, Timo Pajunen-Noroila, Virpi Noroila, Fanni Noroila, Miina Noroila, Moisejeffin Reeta, Anne Pelin, Titus Torniainen, Tuija Wahlroos, Šyntyiset, Rimmin väet, Kultalähtien väet
+Šulkkuset passipot, Thank you – Gallen-Kallela Museum, AV-arkki – Hanna Maria Anttila, AV Music – Eveliina Pitkänen, Farida Albrecht, Diego Bruno, Anu Kaarina Hämäläinen, Vieno Järventausta, Markku Nieminen, Timo Pajunen-Noroila, Virpi Noroila, Fanni Noroila, Miina Noroila, Moisejeffin Reeta, Anne Pelin, Titus Torniainen, Tuija Wahlroos, Šyntyiset, Rimmin väet, Kultalähtien väet

 Produced by Mikki Noroila

-Contact for screener: mikki.noroila@gmail.com
+Contact for full-length screener: mikki.noroila@gmail.com